Frequently Asked Questions

 What does Thrift Town do with the stuff it can’t sell?

-Thrift Town is fully commitment to responsible recycling, so any merchandise not suitable for sale at Thrift Town is sold to third party vendors who either use the material to manufacture other products and/or distribute the clothing to third world countries.
-Although it takes more work, this extra step in recycling is much better than adding more stuff to our landfills.
+Thrift Town is fully commitment to responsible recycling, so any merchandise not suitable for sale at Thrift Town is sold to third party vendors who either repurpose the material into other usable products and/or distribute the clothing to third world countries.
+Although it takes more work, this commitment to recycling helps ensure we keep as much as possible out of our landfills.

 Has everything for sale in Thrift Town been donated to the store?